Akdrewp/GoFlow/README.md

 ## About The Project

+GoFlow is a web application built specifically for Weedman, a leading lawn care company, to solve the challenge of managing field calibrations.
+Previously, employees submitted calibration data by texting various managers, leading to disorganized, untrackable, and inconsistent records.
+Which cost the company money is over/under applied product throughout the day.

 GoFlow web application designed for teams that require precise field calibration monitoring.
 It provides a  platform for employees to submit detailed calibration reports from any location, allowing managers to review and ensure compliance and accuracy in real-time.

 Built with a modern tech stack, GoFlow simplifies the workflow for both field operators and administrative staff, ensuring that critical calibration data is always accessible and well-organized.